mariobox/Hugo-Source/content/about.md

 ### Influencers

-Motivational speaker Jim Rohn once said the [you are the average of the five people you spend the most time with](http://www.goodreads.com/quotes/1798-you-are-the-average-of-the-five-people-you-spend).
+Motivational speaker Jim Rohn once said that [you are the average of the five people you spend the most time with](http://www.goodreads.com/quotes/1798-you-are-the-average-of-the-five-people-you-spend).
 I hope that he also meant the five (or so) people you read the most.
 These are a few people that I follow and whose work has influenced the way I think:

 * [Derek Sivers](http://sivers.org)